A human, scientific, and entrepreneurial adventure

 Our current efforts focus on the development of the following health products:

-- HEMO2life®: this medical device is an additive to graft preservation solutions.
-Awaiting a “CE” marking allowing its commercialization, this innovation has already earned the support of the scientific and medical community.
+- HEMO2life®: This medical device is an additive to graft preservation solution, Class III Medical Device (NB 2797) and has already earned the support of the scientific and medical community.

 - HEMHealing®: an oxygenating dressing